What Is Financial Peace University?

 Financial Peace University is a nine-lesson, once-a-week class that offers financial education and teaches accountability.
 It can help you create behaviors that let you master your finances.

-Nearly 5,000,000 people have completed Financial Peace University classes nationwide.
+More than 5,000,000 people have completed Financial Peace University classes nationwide.

 - Learn to put together a spending plan that works for your entire household

 - Learn the step-by-step process to get out of debt and stay out of debt